What are vascular studies?

 against your skin.
 The sound waves move through your skin and other body tissues to

 the blood vessels.
-The sound waves echo off of the blood cells.
+The sound waves echo off the blood cells.
 These echoes are then

 sent to a computer and seen on a screen as images or video.

-Vascular studies may use one of these special types of ultrasound technology:
+Vascular studies may use 1 of these special types of ultrasound technology:

 Doppler ultrasound.
 This allows a healthcare provider to see blood flow through arteries and veins.
 The